Itzalive/Testing/Committing.md

 ```
 Short (50 chars or less) summary of changes

 More detailed explanatory text, if necessary.
-Wrap it to about 72
-characters or so.
-In some contexts, the first line is treated as
-the subject of an email and the rest of the text as the body.
-The blank line separating the summary from the body is critical
-(unless you omit the body entirely); tools like rebase can get
+Wrap it to about y entirely); tools like rebase can get
 confused if you run the two together.

 Explain the problem that this commit is solving.
 Focus on why you